 Sidney Lanier gained attention in the late 19th century for writings and poetry about his home state.
 The photograph below from the Vanishing Georgia Collection captures him as a 15 year old boy in Macon, Georgia.
 In the years that followed, he graduated from Oglethorpe University and served in the Civil War before embarking on a successful writing career.
 As a result of this success, he would eventually have a lake, a bridge, and even a county named in his honor in Georgia.

 Silent film actor Oliver Hardy spent most of his youth in Milledgeville, Georgia where his mother ran a hotel and he worked at a movie theater.
 The newspaper clipping below from the Jul.
 21, 1908 issue of the Milledgeville Union Recorder lists him as a first basemen in a Married versus Singles baseball game.
 Note the roster refers to him as “Fatty,” which was one of his childhood nicknames.
 He eventually left Georgia for a movie career in California and became one of the most recognizable actors in the history of American film.

-Although not completely unknown in 1963, this image of Jimmy Carter during his early days as a state legislator bears no hint that the “Farmer & Warehouseman” from Plains, Georgia would one day become the president of the United States.
+Although not completely unknown in 1963, this image of Jimmy Carter during his early days as a state legislator bears no hint that the “Farmer & Warehouseman” from Plains, Georgia would one day become the president of the United States (by anthony at dress-head ).
 The image is from a picture book of state legislators in the Georgia Government Publications site.